Thomas Pringle: Life

 Without a livelihood, and with debts, Thomas returned to Britain and settled in London.
 An anti-slavery article which he had written in South Africa before he left was published in the New Monthly Magazine, and brought him to the attention of Buxton, Zachary Macaulay and others, which led to his being appointed Secretary of the Anti-Slavery Society.
 He began working for the Committee of the Anti-Slavery Society in March 1827, and continued for seven years.
 He offered work to Mary Prince, a former slave, enabling her to write her autobiography describing her experiences under slavery in the West Indies.
 This book caused a sensation, partly arising from libel actions disputing its accuracy, and went into many editions.
 He also published African Sketches and books of poems, such as Ephemerides.

 As Secretary to the Anti-Slavery Society he helped steer the organisation towards its eventual success; in 1834, with a widening of the electoral franchise, the Reformed British Parliament passed legislation to bring an end to slavery in the British dominions – the aim of Pringle's Society.
 Pringle signed the Society's notice to set aside 1 August 1834 as a religious thanksgiving for the passing of the Act.
 However, the legislation did not come into effect until August 1838, and Thomas Pringle was unable to witness this moment; he had died from tuberculosis in December 1834 at the age of 45.

 In his memory, Josiah Conder's Biographical Sketch of the Late Thomas Pringle (1835) was published, sold bound together with Thomas Pringle's own Narrative of a Residence in South Africa (1834).

 His remains were interred in Bunhill Fields, where he was commemorated with a memorial stone bearing an elegant inscription by William Kennedy.
-In 1970, however, his remains were brought to South Africa, to the church near the farm his family owned in the Baviaans Valley, and re-interred there.
+In 1970, however, his remains were brought to South Africa, to the church near the farm in the Baviaans Valley which his family continue to inhabit, and re-interred there.